jon49/htmf/README.md

 If you would like a form to not be controlled by `htmf` place the attribute `hf-ignore` on the form or on the submit button.

-If you would like some buttons hidden once the HTML is loaded use the attribute `hf-hidden`.

-If `application/json` is returned an event called `received-json` will be dispatched the `detail` will contain the form which initiated the call, the parsed data, and the button which initiated the call.
+If `application/json` is returned an event called `hf:json` will be dispatched the `detail` will contain the form which initiated the call, the parsed data, and the button which initiated the call.